hnnguye5/hnnguye5/README.md

 Software Engineer
 -----------------

-Full Stack engineer with around 1.5+years of experience.
+Full Stack engineer with around 2 years of experience.
 Currently using React and Node/Express for my upcoming projects.

 * 🌍  I'm based in Baton Rouge, Louisiana
 * ✉️  You can contact me at [hnpn334@gmail.com](mailto:hnpn334@gmail.com)